Dialogue-adaptive Language Model Pre-training From Quality Estimation: Settings

-We use Adam \cite{AdamAM2015Kingma} for parameter updating with $\epsilon$ = 1e-8 and no weight decay.
-The learning rate of our task-specific pre-training (DAPO, MLM and NSP) is 1e-5, batch size per GPU is 10, warmup rate is 0.1, and the max sequence length is 512.
-We train 5 epochs on our in-domain dialogue corpus to get the pre-trained models.
-Then they are fine-tuned for 8 epochs on each downstream DrNLP tasks with learning rate, batch size per GPU, and warmup rate the same as pre-training.
-All our experiments are conducted on 6 NVIDIA V100 GPUs.
+We use Adam \cite{AdamAM2015Kingma} as the optimizer with $\epsilon$ = 1e-8 and no weight decay.
+The learning rate of our task-specific pre-training (DAPO, MLM, and NSP) is 1e-5, batch size per GPU is 10, warmup rate is 0.1, and the max sequence length is 512.
+We train 5 epochs on our dialogue corpus to get the pre-trained models.
+Then they are fine-tuned for 8 epochs on the open-domain dialogue tasks with learning rate, batch size, and warmup rate the same as pre-training.
+We empirically set these hyperparameters without much tuning to show the robustness of our method.